 Annapurna also recently dropped its slated film about Fox News founder Roger Ailes just three weeks away from starting production.
 It had been approved for a whopping $35 million budget.

-A source close to Megan Ellison says she has been making political passion projects with zero regard for financial cost or box office potential.
+A source close to Megan Ellison says she has been making political passion projects with zero regards for financial cost or box office potential.

 “She makes bad decisions,” the source said.
 “She wanted to chase all these expensive movies that weren’t going to make money, and she said, ‘I don’t care whether they make money.’
 That’s not how you run a company.”